awsdocs/aws-security-hub-user-guide/doc_source/securityhub-standards-fsbp-controls.md

 1. Get the ID of the statement from the output of `GetPolicy`\.

-   1. From the AWS CLI, run `aws lambda get-policy —-function-name yourfunctionname`\.
+   1. From the AWS CLI, run `aws lambda get-policy --function-name yourfunctionname`\.
 This command returns the Lambda resource\-based policy string associated with the publicly accessible Lambda\.

    1. Copy the string value of the **Sid** field in the policy statement\.